 The Bondi house is located a short walk from Australia’s most famous beach and is the city home for a family of five who enjoy the lifestyle that the location presents.

-The screen itself is comprised of a mix of recycled hardwood, installed with varied batten width and spacing.
+The screen itself is comprised of a mix of recycled hardwoods, installed with varied batten sizes, width and spacings.

-Internally, the building will utilise raw and robust finishes, suitable for the beachside setting such as concrete, fibre cement, recycled hardwoods and black oiled timber window frames.
+Internally, the building will utilises raw and robust finishes, suitable for the beachside setting such as polished concrete, fibre cement, recycled hardwoods and black oiled timber window frames.

 - Damian Hadley, Cantilever Engineers